Caesars names veteran of Vegas Strip as new CEO

 The change in leadership comes two months after billionaire investor Carl Icahn disclosed a large stake in the casino and began pushing for fundamental changes.

+The company, which operates more than 35 casinos in the U.S., emerged from bankruptcy protection in late 2017, but it’s been struggling since.
+A committee is being put into place to consider a sale, among other things.

+Its stock has fallen 17 percent over the past 12 months.
+Rivals MGM and Wynn have fallen further, however.

-Rodio has over three decades of experience in the industry, including seven years as president and CEO of Tropicana Entertainment, which Icahn sold last year for $1.85 billion.
+Rodio, 60, has over three decades of experience in the industry, including seven years as president and CEO of Tropicana Entertainment, which Icahn sold last year for $1.85 billion.

 Rodio will leave his job as CEO of Affinity Gaming to join Caesars.
 Frissora was initially scheduled to end his tenure at Caesars in February, but delayed his departure until this month.